Raccoons In the Attic

-If you live anywhere in Oklahoma, the Skunk Whisperer® can help you with all your raccoon control needs from start to finish.
+If you live in Eastern Oklahoma, the Skunk Whisperer® can help you with all your raccoon control needs from start to finish.
 We can even help you raccoon proof your home and attic to prevent problems to start with.

 Attic Damage Control

 When raccoons have been present in your attic, particularly for while, you can certainly expect to encounter large amounts of feces piled up on the attic insulation, as seen in the photo below.
 It is best to let a professional handle the clean up as raccoon feces can contain roundworm.
 Raccoons tend to defecate in certain designated areas called "toilets".

 The four photos below are a good example of how the damage caused by raccoons in your attic may not necessarily be restricted to the attic itself.
 Often the damage left behind is on the outside of the home and has to do with what the raccoons have done to gain entry.
 Damage resulting from entry attempts can manifest itself in all sorts of ways including damage to roofing, siding, chimneys and walls.

 Above photos, from left to right, then top to bottom.
 The first photograph shows a raccoon's ability to tear wood away from walls and homes.
 The second photo shows how easily raccoons can tear right through a soffit vent.
 The third is an example of territorial marking, in this case, the raccoons have left feces on a roof to designate that home as part of their territory.
 And the fourth photo is damage to the side of a chimney.